collective/collective.volto.formsupport/README.rst

 If honeypot dependency is available in the buildout, the honeypot validation is enabled and selectable in forms.

 Default field name is `protected_1` and you can change it with an environment variable.
-See `collective.honeypot <https://github.com/collective/collective.honeypot#id7>`_ for details.
+See the `collective.honeypot configuration <https://github.com/collective/collective.honeypot?tab=readme-ov-file#configuration>`_ for details.

 Attachments upload limits
 =========================